xiangzhurui/cpdetector/readme-binaries.txt

 - General comment
 o API change that requires refactoring.

+cpdetector - 1.1.0 - <month>, <day>, <year>

+!
+Added the possibility that each single detector may exclude charsets from being candidates.
+  This works by returning the charsets to exclude from method ICodepageDetector.getExcludedCharsets().
+  Every detector may use the exclusions (of previous detectors that were invoked) by taking them via ICodepageDetector.setCharsetCandidates(Set<Charset> candidates).
+From the proxy implementation this works as well: myCodepageDetectorProxy.setCharsetCandidates(myReducedSet).
+  This may help with files that have problems to be detected properly.

 cpdetector - 1.0.10 - December, 4th, 2011

 * Fixed bug #3440658: Crash at invalid declared charset (the "" charset).